-Potential impacts on GDEs are described in detail in Section 2.2.2.7, and a GDE Technical Memorandum is provided in Appendix 2-A.
+Potential impacts on GDEs are described in detail in Section 2.2.2.7.

 2.1.4.4 Control of Saline Water Intrusion

 Due to the significant distance of the Antelope Subbasin from the Pacific Ocean, seawater intrusion is not a concern.
 As noted in the AB3030 GWMP, the potential for saline water intrusion into freshwater aquifers exists in some areas from vertical migration via unsealed or improperly sealed natural gas wells and associated test holes that are no longer active.
 This is not a significant concern in the Antelope Subbasin.
 Well construction, protection, and abandonment standards and regulation by CalGEM exists for natural gas wells to best mitigate saline water intrusion.